Package 'visStatistics'

 Examples

-## Wilcoxon rank sum test (calling wilcox.test())
+## Wilcoxon rank sum test (non-normal, two groups)

 grades_gender <- data.frame(